lextoumbourou/notes/slipbox/table-access metamethods (Lua).md

 # Table-Access Metamethods (Lua)

 Described in Chapter 13 of Programming in Lua (1st edition), table access [[metamethods (Lua)]]  provide a mechanism for handling table lookup using the `__index` metamethod and writes to missing keys, using the `__newindex` metamethod.
-They are the foundation for object-oriented programming in Lua using [[prototypal inheritance (Lua)]] and are also useful for creating read-only tables, tables with default values and tracking tables access.
+They are the foundation for object-oriented programming in Lua using [[Lua Prototypal Inheritance]] and are also useful for creating read-only tables, tables with default values and tracking tables access.

 The `__index` field in a metatable can either refer to a function that will be called each time a missing key is looked up or another table which will be looked up if the original table doesn't have the key.